Why Is There a Huge Price Difference Between Wedding DJs?

 Final Thoughts

-The difference in wedding DJ costs often reflects more than just music.
+The difference in wedding DJ costs often reflects more than just music — and understanding those differences makes it much easier to interpret quotes when budgeting.
 You're paying for peace of mind, quality equipment, customisation and the overall experience.

 • What kind of atmosphere do we want?